graphcore/examples/applications/pytorch/cnns/train/README.md

 `--cutmix-lambda-high`          Higher bound for the cutmix lambda coefficient (lambda is sampled uniformly from [low, high)).
 If both bounds are set to 0.0 or 1.0, cutmix is disabled.
 If both bounds are equal, lambda always equals that value.

 `--cutmix-disable-prob`         Probability that cutmix is disabled for a particular batch.

-`--webdataset-memory-cache-ratio` Determines the portion of the webdataset, which is cached in memory.

 `--input-image-padding`        Pad input images to be 4 channel images.
 This could speed up the model.